antvis/G2/site/docs/manual/extra-topics/3d-charts.en.md

 });
 ```

-We use [point3D](/specs/thread/point-thread) Mark and select cube as the shape to draw.
+We use [point3D](/specs/thread/point-thread) mark and select cube as the shape to draw.
 Then set the z channel, scale and axes.

 ```ts